spacetelescope/jwst/docs/jwst/srctype/description.rst

  - The source type can be specified by the user on the command line.
-   Exposure types for which this is permitted contain a single pre-defined target, i.e. MIR_LRS-FIXEDSLIT, MIR_LRS-SLITLESS, MIR_MRS,NRC_TSGRISM, NRS_FIXEDSLIT, NRS_BRIGHTOBJ, and NRS_IFU.
+   Exposure types for which this is permitted contain a single pre-defined target, i.e. MIR_LRS-FIXEDSLIT, MIR_LRS-SLITLESS, MIR_MRS, NRC_TSGRISM, NRS_FIXEDSLIT, NRS_BRIGHTOBJ, and NRS_IFU.
 Other EXP_TYPEs will be
    ignored.
 For NRS_FIXEDSLIT exposures, a user-supplied value can replace the value for the target in the primary slit only, while the other slits